 to & from

-Nonstop flights to BCN from the USA originate from: NYC, Philadelphia, Chicago, Charlotte, Atlanta–and Oakland just launched a direct service on Norwegian Air.
+Nonstop flights to BCN from the USA originate from: NYC, Miami, Philadelphia, Chicago, Washington DC, and Atlanta.
 Once you’re there, taxis are easy to hail.

 - The W is just cool.
 Better location than the Hotel Arts and has a slew of great restaurants and beach clubs right there.